tfarras/nodejs-deploy/README.md

 - `SSH_USER` - username used to access the droplet via `ssh`
 - `SSH_HOST` - host of your droplet

-Once there're set, you'll see the following result.
-These secrets cannot be seen again even by repository owner, they can be only **updated** or **removed**.
+Once they're set, you'll see the following result.
+These secrets cannot be seen again even by the repository owner, they can be only **updated** or **removed**.

 ![Secrets](./assets/secrets.png 'Secrets')